ubccr/ccrdocs/pages/hpc/data-transfer.md

 Using a Guest Collection (also known as a "Shared Endpoint"), you can share any file or folder that you have access to with anyone who has a Globus account.
 This is particularly useful for external collaborations in which data sharing is necessary.

-Globus provide detailed information on [creating Guest Collections](https://docs.globus.org/how-to/share-files/)
+Globus provides detailed information on [creating Guest Collections](https://docs.globus.org/how-to/share-files/)

 ### Using Globus to transfer files to and from UB Box